The site where Tanya Denise Jackson was found

 Lakeview is situated in Hempstead, Nassau County.

-📍 The site is known as Hempstead Lake State Park.
-The torso was dumped in a wooded area that is 200 feet north of McDonald Pond.
+📍 The site is located in Hempstead Lake State Park, approximately feet north of McDonald Pond.

 Visualize on map